toliver38/coun7er/countermeasures/CM0104_EnableInteractiveLogonAndRequireSmartCardPolicyForPrivilegedUserAccounts.md

 ## Risks

-This countermeasure could result in loss of access to privleged user accounts by Administrators if incorrectly configured.
+This countermeasure could result in loss of access to privileged user accounts by Administrators if incorrectly configured.

 ## Guidance

 ### Enable Interactive logon: Require smart card via group policy

 The setting “Interactive logon: require smart card” (or "Interactive logon: Require Windows Hello for Business or smart card" for windows 10 or newer) refers to a Group policy option that requires users to sign in via a smart card or Windows Hello for Business Method.
 By default, the policy value that controls this is located in 'Computer Configuration>Windows Settings>Security Settings> Local Policies>Security Options'.
 Enable this policy for the Domain Admins security group to require privileged users specifically.
-It is recommended that implentation should be gradually tested and monitored to ensure it is configured correctly and effectively.
+It is recommended that implementation should be gradually tested and monitored to ensure it is configured correctly and effectively.

 ### Enabling manually